Quadratic Binary Optimization with Graph Neural Networks: Approximating QUBO Solutions with GNNs

-In Section \ref{sec:heterophilic_solution} and Figure \ref{fig:sols} we established that the spatial behavior of the solution of the BP problem, $\bfx_0$, is heterophilic.
-In this section, we design a GNN that is capable of generating spatially non-smooth patterns while being aware of its application -- predicting approximations of BP solutions.
+In Section \ref{sec:heterophilic_solution} and Figure \ref{fig:sols}, we established that the spatial behavior of the solution of the QUBO problem, $\bfx_0$, is heterophilic.
+In this section, we design a GNN that is capable of generating spatially non-smooth patterns while being aware of its application -- predicting approximations of QUBO solutions.

-\textbf{GNN Backbone.} In recent years, many heterophily-designated GNN architectures have been proposed.
-A non-exhaustive list includes \cite{zhu2020beyondhomophily_h2gcn,luan2022revisiting,rusch2022gradient,eliasof2023improving, wang2022acmp, choi2023gread, zhao2023graph, dirgnn_rossi_2023}.
-In this paper, we chose to use a reaction-diffusion based network, which is similar to ACMP \cite{wang2022acmp} and GREAD \cite{choi2023gread}.
-Our motivation for following this approach is that it is inspired by Turing patterns \cite{Turing52}, which are complex and have relation to the Ising model \cite{turingIsing}, which is an instance of a BP problem, as discussed in Example \ref{ex:ising_sensitivityLearning}.
-We note that while other heterophilic designated architectures can be used, this is not the focus of our work.
-Rather, our contribution is drawing the link between GNNs, node classification, and the solution of Binary Programming problems.
+\paragraph{GNN Backbone.} Recently, several heterophily-designated GNNs have been proposed.
+A non-exhaustive list includes \cite{choi2023gread,eliasof2023improving,eliasof2024RD,dirgnn_rossi_2023}.
+In this paper, we choose to use a reaction-diffusion GNN, which is similar to GREAD \cite{choi2023gread}, discussed in Section \ref{app:architecture}.
+Our choice is inspired by Turing patterns \cite{Turing52}, which are complex and have relation to the Ising model \cite{turingIsing}, which is an instance of a QUBO problem, as discussed in Example \ref{ex:ising_sensitivityLearning}.
+Note that, while other heterophilic designated architectures can be used, this is not the focus of our work.
+Rather, our contribution is drawing the link between GNNs, node classification, and QUBO.

-\textbf{QUBO Objective Awareness.} While the chosen reaction-diffusion GNN is powerful (also as shown in our experiment in Section \ref{sec:ablation}), we argue that it is important also to allow the network to be aware of the objective we seek to minimize, that is, the QUBO function, as shown in \cref{eq:bp}.
-To this end, note that the QUBO objective can be written as the sum of the nodal residual of the vector $\bfr = \bfx \odot (\bfA \bfx + \bfb)$, where $\odot$ is the Hadamard product.
-Thus, we add the following term to the node features at each layer:
+\paragraph{QUBO Objective Awareness.} While the chosen reaction-diffusion GNN is powerful, we show that it is important also to allow the network to be aware of the objective we seek to minimize, that is, the QUBO function, as shown in \cref{eq:bp}.
+To this end, note that the QUBO objective can be written as the sum of the nodal residual of the vector $\bfr = \bfx \odot (\bfA \bfx + \bfb)$, where $\odot$ is the Hadamard product, which is added to the features as follows:

 This modification allows the network to implicitly track the nodal QUBO loss, allowing the network to be aware of the optimization problem at hand.
-As we show in \cref{sec:ablation}, this addition improves the solution approximation and training convergence, as we show in our experiments.
+As we show in our experiments in Section \ref{sec:experiments}, this addition improves the solution approximation and training convergence.

-\textbf{BPGNN.} Given input features $\bfb$, we first embed them to obtain the initial features using a Multilayer Perceptron (MLP) encoder denoted by ${\rm{enc}}$, as follows:
+\paragraph{QUBO-GNN.} Given input features $\bfb$, we first embed them to obtain the initial features using a Multilayer Perceptron (MLP) encoder denoted by ${\rm{enc}}$, as follows:

 We denote a GNN backbone layer by $\rm{GNN^{(\ell)}}$, which takes as input the node features at the $\ell$-th layer, $\bfh^{(\ell)}$, and outputs updated node features $\bfh^{(l+1)}$, i.e.,: